ntk148v/lets-go/README.md

 ## 4. Packages

-* A package is a collection of functions and data.
+* A package is a collection of functions & data.
 * The convention for package names is to use lowercase characters - the file does not have to match the package name.

 ```Go